- Search The Registry

 In 1984, he and Rick Rubin founded Def Jam Records, signing the Beastie Boys, LL Cool J, and other artists.
 Def Jam is one piece in Simmons' corporation, Rush Communications, which includes a management company, a clothing company called Phat Farm, a movie production house, television shows such as Def Comedy Jam, a magazine, and an advertising agency.

-He married model Kimora Lee Simmons in 1998 and they were divorced in 2006.
-They have two daughters Ming Lee and Aoki Lee who both model for the Baby Phat Kids Collection.
+He married model Kimora Lee Simmons in 1998 and divorced in 2006.
+They have two daughters, Ming Lee and Aoki Lee, who both model for the Baby Phat Kids Collection.
 Simmons sold his stake in the record company for $100 million to Universal Music Group in 1999.
-The up-and-coming component of Rush Communications is the sneaker company Run Athletics, a company that produces Legacy shoes and the Arthur Ashe shoes.
-Simmons brought his show Def Poetry to Broadway earning awards for the youthful and multicultural cast.
+The up-and-coming component of Rush Communications is the sneaker company Run Athletics, a company that produces Legacy shoes, and the Arthur Ashe shoes.
+Simmons brought his show Def Poetry to Broadway, earning awards for the youthful and multicultural cast.
 Simmons, in partnership with a financial institution, released The Rush Card, a line of re-loadable Visa debit cards aimed at consumers who would otherwise have problems obtaining a checking/debit account.

 On February 9, 2018, Simmons denied the allegations to Rolling Stone.
 A documentary film about the sexual assault allegations against Simmons, On the Record, was released in January 2020.
-Oprah Winfrey withdrew as executive producer of the film, citing creative differences and stating that she was pressured by Simmons to abandon the project.
+Oprah Winfrey withdrew as executive producer of the film, citing creative differences and stating that Simmons pressured her to abandon the project.